jalberse/chroma_kilter/README.md

 - Enable user to toggle between colors for models
 - More geometries
-	- Sphere, dodeca, cone, teapot, monkey head ...
+	- Sphere, dodeca, cone, teapot, monkey head (suzanne) ...
 - Multiple objects at once to observe interaction
 - Consider generalizing code for effect (simply pass geometry for GL_QUADS, TRIS etc instead of manually for each drawn object)
 - Very minor stress testing